 There’s a lesson here, I think.
 From now on, I’m going to make it a policy to stop and look around and appreciate the time I’m in, and the special and unique experiences it offers.

-When I look back at that period, I am tempted to say it was the best time in my life.
+When I look back at that period, I am tempted to say it was the best time of my life.
 And I suppose, in some ways, it was: full of freedom, and adventure, and promise.

 But it was also full of painful trials, failed experiments, financial uncertainty, and a lot of heartbreak—so in many ways, I must admit, it was also the worst.